MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/finding-packages/searching-by-compatibility.md

 ![Item display page with PSEditions](media/searching-by-compatibility/packagedisplaypagewithpseditions.PNG)

-### Search for packages in the gallery UI that work on PowerShell Core
+### Search for packages in the gallery UI that work on PowerShell 6 and higher

 Use Tags:"PSEdition_Desktop" and Tags:"PSEdition_Core" to filters the packages on PowerShell Gallery.